chirantan/extended_attributes/README.md

-# Extended Attributes – objectize your model attributes in ActiveRecord
+# Extended Attributes
+_Add custom behavior to your model attributes in ActiveRecord_

 How often do you have to have an instance method implemented in a model but only to work with just 1 attribute?